Vivien Swan: Affiliations and other activities

 Swan was a member of the Study Group for Roman Pottery since its inception in 1971.
-After formalisation in 1985, she served as its first President until 1990.
-She was an active participant in almost every conference and organised six of them.

-She was a Trustee of the Rei Cretariae Romanae Fautores, an international society dedicated to the study of Roman ceramics.
+After formalisation in 1985, she served as its first President until 1990 and then as a committee member.
+She was an active participant in almost every conference, frequently presenting papers. and organised six of them.
+She was also a regular participant in the International Congress of Roman Frontier Studies and the Rei Cretariae Romanae Fautores, an international society dedicated to the study of Roman ceramics, becoming a Trustee of the UK-based Fautores Trust.

 Awards and honours

 Lifetime achievement award at the British Archaeological Awards in November 2008 at the British Museum.